Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-evangeline.html.markdown

 author: FlightFree UK
 read_time_minute: 4
 ---
+*T﻿his is episode 11 of our 2023 podcast series.
+Listen to the episode here and find other episodes and previous series [here](https://flightfree.co.uk/podcast).*

 ### This month we are speaking to Evangeline, a writer, musician and shaman.
 Evangeline shares with us her relationship with the land as a shaman and how that influences how she travels.

 As a shaman I spend time connecting to the land and the spirits of the land, and connecting to people’s ancestors.
 It’s about decolonising and getting back into nature, connecting to the land and the UK, and not harming the land.